KostasEreksonas/cp-progress/README.md

-# cp-progress
+# status
-A bash script to track progress of cp command
+A bash script to track progress of linux file commands.
+As of now, only `cp` command stats are implemented

 Table of Contents
 =================